The 72 Names of God

 ננא is the 53rd of the 72 names of God.

-In The Tree of Life, ננא resides in the 4th Sephirah of Chesed חסד,
+In The Tree of Life, ננא resides in the 4th Sephira of Chesed חסד,

 unconditional love.